Ranagol/webpage-template/readme.md

 # App description

-The aim with this app was to create a modern, fully functional MVC php webpage, but only with the use of vanilla php and packages (so no framework was allowed.)
+The aim with this app was to create a modern, fully functional MVC php webpage, but only with the use of vanilla php code and composer packages (so no framework was allowed.)

 Soooo...
 This app can:
 1-CRUD with users